-The common names for the Hardy perennial Anaphalis is Pearly everlasting.
+The common names for the Hardy perennial Anaphalis plant is Pearly everlasting.
 It typically flowers throughout the summer.

 Anaphalis are small to medium in size that can grow stems from 20 to 90 cm in height.